Uthmaniyya: Shi'at Uthman

-According to the historian Patricia Crone, the Uthmaniyya originally represented the majority of those who were not aligned with the rebel cause, with a minority holding a neutralist stance.
+According to the historian Patricia Crone, the Uthmaniyya originally represented the majority of those who were aligned with the opposition to Ali's accession, with a minority holding a neutralist stance.
 Even in Iraq, which was a hub of anti-Uthman sentiment, there were many who held Uthmani positions, especially in Basra, which was largely pro-Uthman.
 Ali's capital Kufa also had some pro-Uthman elements.
 Pro-Uthman sentiment also existed in Egypt.
-As the head of the Egyptian Uthmaniyya, Ibn Hudayj helped Amr ibn al-As secure Egypt for Mu'awiya from Ali's governor Muhammad ibn Abi Bakr, whom he killed in addition to Uthman's assassin, Kinana ibn Bishr.
-The Yemeni Uthmaniyya had at first acknowledged Ali but revolted when his caliphate started to wane in his later years.
+As the head of the Egyptian Uthmaniyya, Mu'awiya ibn Hudayj assisted Amr ibn al-As, Mu'awiya's top general, during the Umayyad invasion of Egypt to oust Ali's governor, Muhammad ibn Abi Bakr, whom he killed alongside Uthman's assassin, Kinana ibn Bishr al-Tujibi.
+The Yemeni Uthmaniyya had initially acknowledged Ali as caliph but revolted when his caliphate started to wane in his later years.
 The revolt was subsequently put down.